-David Pollock, the Bernstein fellow at The Washington Institute, focuses on the political dynamics of Middle East countries.
-He is the director of Project Fikra, a program of research, publication, and network-building designed to generate policy ideas for promoting positive change and countering the spread of extremism in the Middle East.
+David Pollock was the Bernstein Fellow at The Washington Institute focusing on the political dynamics of Middle Eastern countries from 2007 until his death in 2024.
+At the Institute, he was the director of Project Fikra, a program of research, publication, and network-building designed to generate policy ideas for promoting positive change and countering the spread of extremism in the Middle East.
 At the forefront of this effort is Fikra Forum, a unique Arabic-English bilingual online platform that promotes exchanges between mainstream Muslims and Arab democrats and U.S. decisionmakers and opinion leaders.

 Dr. Pollock served previously as senior advisor for the Broader Middle East at the State Department, a post he assumed in 2002.
 In that capacity, he provided policy advice on issues of democracy and reform in the region, with a focus on women's rights.
 He also helped launch the department's $15 million Iraqi Women's Democracy Initiative and the U.S.-Afghan Women's Council, working directly with advocates across the Middle East.